openmessaging/openmessaging.github.io/docs/benchmarks/index.md

 ## Interpreting the results

-Initially, you should see a log message like this, which affirms that a warm-up phase is intiating:
+Initially, you should see a log message like this, which affirms that a warm-up phase is initiating:

 ```
 22:03:19.125 [main] INFO - ----- Starting warm-up traffic ------
 ```

-You should then see some just a handful of readings, followed by an aggregation message that looks like this:
+You should then see just a handful of readings, followed by an aggregation message that looks like this:

 ```
 22:04:19.329 [main] INFO - ----- Aggregated Pub Latency (ms) avg:  2.1 - 50%:  1.7 - 95%:  3.0 - 99%: 11.8 - 99.9%: 45.4 - 99.99%: 52.6 - Max: 55.4
 ```

 At this point, the benchmarking traffic will begin.
-You'll start see readings like this emitted every few seconds:
+You'll start to see readings like this emitted every few seconds:

 ```
 22:03:29.199 [main] INFO - Pub rate 50175.1 msg/s /  4.8 Mb/s | Cons rate 50175.2 msg/s /  4.8 Mb/s | Backlog:  0.0 K | Pub Latency (ms) avg:  3.5 - 50%:  1.9 - 99%: 39.8 - 99.9%: 52.3 - Max: 55.4